BlogBlog Details page

 What is Part-Worth and How Does it Relate to Conjoint Analysis?

-While there are several estimation models, the most widely used is the Part-Worth model.
-Unlike other models, it does not make any prior assumptions regarding the utility caused by a specific level of any attribution.
+Unlike the other models, it does not make any prior assumptions regarding the utility caused by a specific level of any attribution.
 Simply put, the outcomes will be a more accurate depiction of consumer preference.

 In your product research, you will see that multiple attributes come together to define the total worth of a product.
 And some may be more important to consumers than others.